-When face to face provision is disrupted, the school's Child Protection Policy is fundamentally the same: children and young people always come first, and staff should respond robustly to safeguarding concerns and contact the DSL in with our line established safeguarding procedures.
-In the unusual circumstance that no DSL or Deputies are on site, the DSL or Deputy will be contactable and the Headteacher or a member of the Senior Leadership Team will email all staff by 9am to advise they are acting in an on-site safeguarding role together with contact details for the DSL or Deputy DSL.
+When face to face provision is disrupted, the school's Child Protection Policy is fundamentally the same: children and young people always come first, and staff should respond robustly to safeguarding concerns and contact the DSL in line with our established safeguarding procedures.
+In the unusual circumstance that no DSL or Deputies are on site, the DSL or Deputy will be contactable and the Headteacher or a member of the Senior Leadership Team will email all staff by 9am to advise they are acting in an onsite safeguarding role together with contact details for the DSL or Deputy DSL.